driessenslucas/researchproject/Thesis.md

   \noindent \newline First, we explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
 The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

-  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and more importantly movement replication.
-Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performanceResults show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
+  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
 Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performance.

-  \noindent \newline This study contributes to AI and robotics by providing insights and methodologies for sim-to-real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.This study contributes to AI and robotics by providing insights and methodologies for sim-to-real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
+  \noindent \newline This study contributes to AI and robotics by providing insights and methodologies for sim-to-real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
 preface: |
   This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” is the final project of my studies in Multimedia & Creative Technology at Howest, University of Applied Sciences.
 The main question it tackles is: “Can a trained RL agent be successfully transferred from a simulation to the real world?”
 This question highlights my curiosity about how virtual simulations can be used in real-life applications and addresses a significant challenge in AI: making systems that can work in real-world conditions.

   \noindent \newline My interest in Sim2Real transfer started during the 'Advanced AI' classes and the 'Research Project' module.
 Learning about reinforcement learning and seeing how simulated environments can mimic complex real-world behaviors got me excited to explore their practical uses.
-This thesis delves into the theory behind Sim2Real transfer and tests its feasibility through various experiments aimed at improving the process and making it more reliable.
+This thesis digs into the theory behind Sim2Real transfer and tests its feasibility through various experiments aimed at improving the process and making it more reliable.

   \noindent \newline The research combines theoretical studies with practical experiments.
 The theoretical part provides a solid background, while the experiments test how well RL agents perform in different controlled scenarios.
 By evaluating these agents, the research aims to find the best strategies for successfully transferring them from simulations to real-world applications.